 Addressing the emergency shelter and transitional housing needs of homeless persons

 In Connecticut, shelter bed referrals are handled through the state's 211 system.
-SAFS, MACC and both local and regional agencies serving the homeless have provided direct assistance to those needing help navigating the system.
+SAFS, MACC and local and regional agencies serving the homeless provide direct assistance to those needing help navigating the system.